West Shepard Avenue Junk Piles

 I worked on the project on the west side of the road starting in January 2018 and worked on it periodically through the year, mostly by myself and occasionally with help from others.
 I then did nothing on this project again until one visit in September 2021 and another in May 2022.
 Finally, I returned to project on a more regular basis with five visits from October and November 2022.

-With those visits, I pulled up the foam insulation, as I collected the trash and stacked the bricks.
+With those visits, I pulled up the foam insulation placed on the ground to keep things from growing, as I collected the trash and stacked the bricks.
 I carried out bags and buckets filed with trash for proper disposal off-site.
 In 2018, another volunteer removed a truckload of junk, including some of the larger items.

 In November 2022, I used a hand truck to wheel down to the West Shepard Avenue gate the larger items for collection by the state.
 This included PVC pipes, a cut up telephone pole with metal foot pegs, the sides to a wooden trailer, a metal bedframe, and plenty of rotted wood.